jaminalder/lobpreis/as_the_mountains_are_around_jerusalem.md

 # As the mountains are around Jerusalem

+As the mountains are around Jerusalem.
+The Lord is all around His people.
-As the mountains are around Jerusalem,
+As the mountains are around Jerusalem.
-the Lord is all around his people.
+The Lord is all around His people.

-For this time forth
+From this time forth and forevermore.
-and forever more
+The Lord is all around His people.

+From this time forth, it shall always be.
-the Lord is all around his people.
+The Lord is all around His people.

+Like mount Zion in the midst of Jerusalem.
+We can not be moved, we can not be moved.
-Zion is in the midst of Jerusalem
+Like mount Zion in the midst of Jerusalem.
-We can not be moved.
+We can not be moved, we can not be moved.